bemeurer/bemeurer.github.io/content/post/2018-12-04-macos-good-bad-ugly.md

 I've always wanted to give macOS[^1] a try, it always looked very beautiful and polished to me.
 On top of that, there were certain applications that I had been interested in trying for a while, and that only ran on macOS.
-On top of this, the MacBook Pro's always seemed to me like the golden standard in hardware, they were gorgeous and seemed to always work smoothly when I saw others use them.
+Moreover, the MacBook Pro's always seemed to me like the golden standard in hardware, they were gorgeous and seemed to always work smoothly when I saw others use them.
 Over the years I had grown to like the MacBooks so much I almost fantasized about owning one.

 Six months in, I can say that some of my admiration was well deserved.
 Overall I find that the graphical experience on macOS is beautifully consistent, the entire OS just feels coherent and nice to use.
-Overall I just really like the look & feel of macOS, especially Mojave with its very comfortable Dark Mode.
+I just really like the look & feel of macOS, especially Mojave with its very comfortable Dark Mode.

 Another thing that I really liked was having the Numbers/Pages/Keynote software